 - "The same suspension and wheel/tire combo that allows the Jeep Wrangler to venture over rough terrain also creates a rather rough and unsophisticated on-road driving experience." -- Kelley Blue Book

 - "The suspension, while created for all of that crazy wheel articulation off-road, provides a smooth ride on the highway and county roads.
 Even the Rubicon model felt comfortable on the road." -- Detroit News (2012)

 - "The weakest link is the brakes; soft as a deep-fried butter stick, you find the pedal down a few inches before the orders arrive to the wheels." -- Jalopnik (2012)

-While rival compact SUVs may offer more car-like handling, test drivers maintain that few are as capable off-road as the Wrangler.
+While rival compact SUVs may offer more car-like handling, test drivers maintain that few are as capable off road as the Wrangler.
 All Wranglers come with a part-time four-wheel drive system with a two-speed transfer case.
-Rubicon models offer even more capability, thanks to suspension and drivetrain upgrades that make the Wrangler Rubicon stand out among off-road SUVs.
+Rubicon models offer even more capability, thanks to suspension and drivetrain upgrades.

 - "Off-road testing shows Wrangler in its best light.
 Its suspension design and array of traction-assisting technology subdues most obstacles." -- Consumer Guide

 - "Off-road, the 2013 Wrangler is everything you want in a 4WD trail rig, given its ability to poke along at a walking speed.
 Add real horsepower to the crawling, and favorable gearing for the hauling, and you arguably have the most competent Jeep Wrangler in the brand's 70-year history." -- Kelley Blue Book

 - "What a hoot.
 We crawled over rocks, forded creeks and generally tackled the most treacherous of terrain without breaking a sweat.
 Well, we did, but the Jeep was universally composed." -- AutoWeek (2012)